wso2/docs-is/en/asgardeo/docs/complete-guides/nodejs/add-login-and-logout.md

 npm start
 ```

 Open `http://localhost:3000` and click the "Login with Asgardeo" button.
-You will be redirected to the Asgardeo login page.
+You will be redirected to the {{product_name}} login page.
 Enter your credentials and click "Sign In".
 You will be redirected back to the index page.

 ![Login page]({{base_path}}/complete-guides/nodejs/assets/img/image10.png){: width="800" style="display: block; margin: 0;"}